 We may look into ongoing issues or significant concerns about the appropriateness of care provided to consumers.
 We might investigate if we consider the complaint too complex for our complaint resolution process or where a health service provider has unreasonably refused to participate in the complaint resolution process.
-Allegations of serious breaches of the Code of Conduct for non-registered practitioners may also be investigated.
+Allegations about serious breaches of the general code of conduct, which applies to general providers not registered with AHPRA or operating outside their registration, may also be investigated.

 How we investigate

 The HCC will notify relevant parties of the decision to investigate and of the subject matter of the investigation, in writing.
 However, notification may not be appropriate in some cases if there is a serious risk to the health, safety or welfare of a person or the public.